-Cytokines can be used as a primary treatment or adjuvant treatment for skin cancer.2 They can be used alone or as part of a combination treatment approach called biochemotherapy.
-Primary treatment is the main treatment administered for cancer.
-It is usually chosen based upon the stage and type of cancer, other genetic factors for the individual patient, and is considered in relation to other treatment options available.
-Adjuvant therapy is an additional cancer treatment that is given after the primary treatment.
-Adjuvant therapy can help lower the risk that the cancer comes back.
-Biochemotherapy may include the combination of interleukin-2, interferon, and chemotherapy.
+Depending on the specific form of skin cancer, cytokines may be a potential treatment option.
+They can be used alone or as part of a combination treatment approach called biochemotherapy.
+Treatment selections are usually chosen based upon the stage and type of cancer, other genetic factors for the individual patient, and are considered in relation to other treatment options available.
+Biochemotherapy may include the combination of cytokine therapy and chemotherapy.”

 Interferon-alfa is a cytokine that activates your immune system.
 Your body makes interferon naturally in small amounts.
 Taking larger amounts of interferon-alfa as medication gives your immune system a boost.
 Interferon is a signaling molecule.
 It does not attack cancer cells directly.
 Instead, it binds (connects) to a receptor on the surface of a cell and sets off a chain of events inside the cell.

 Cytokine therapy stage III melanoma.
-In stage III melanoma, the cancer has spread to the lymph nodes.
-Options for adjuvant treatment for stage III cancer include interferon-alfa, peginterferon, or biochemotherapy.
 Satellite or in-transit tumors are tumors found near the main tumor.
-They may be treated by injecting interleukin-2 or interferon directly into them.2
+They may be treated by injecting interleukin-2 directly into them.2

-Cytokine therapy for stage IV (metastatic) melanoma.
-Metastatic melanoma is when the cancer has spread to distant parts of the body.
-High-dose interleukin-2 or biochemotherapy may be options to treat metastatic melanoma.
-It is usually used if other treatments are not working.2
+Cytokine therapy for unresectable or metastatic melanoma.
+Unresectable melanoma is when the cancer cannot be removed with surgery, and metastatic melanoma is when the cancer has spread to distant parts of the body.
+High-dose interleukin-2 may be an option to treat these forms of melanoma if other treatments are not working.

 Cytokine therapy for Kaposi sarcoma.
 Interferon-alfa is used to treat some patients with Kaposi sarcoma.
 It works best for patients with no systemic symptoms, limited lymph node disease, and fairly good immune function.